WinVector/Examples/LogisticOmit/margin_recovery.md

 at plausible pre-images that represent the unobserved joint data set that has simultaneous `x1` and `x2` observations.
-This is kind of cute: instead of trying to invert the estimate bias, we try and guess at original data wher we know how to perform an unbiased analysis.
+This is kind of cute: instead of trying to invert the estimate bias, we try and guess at original data where we know how to perform an unbiased analysis.

 We characterize all pre-images of the pooled marginal information.
 These are all of the form of a pre-image of the estimated proportions column